Parkinson Disease

 - Binds dopamine transporter (DAT) in presynaptic striatal terminals

-- Abnormal (reduced uptake): PD, MSA, PSP, DLB — all presynaptic dopaminergic degenerations
+- Abnormal (reduced uptake): PD, MSA, PSP, CBD, DLB — all presynaptic dopaminergic degenerations

 - Normal: essential tremor, drug-induced parkinsonism, dystonic tremor, functional tremor